MicrosoftDocs/learn/learn-pr/language/rust-automated-tests/includes/4-exercise-documentation-tests.md

-In this exercise you'll create documentation tests in the code snippet below for the functions `div` and `sub`.
+In this exercise, you'll create documentation tests in the code snippet below for the functions `div` and `sub`.

-For the `div` function write the following doctests:
+For the `div` function, write the following doctests:

   1. assert that `10` divided by `2` equals `5`
   2. assert that `6` divided by `3` equals `2`
   3. assert that `10` divided by `0` panics

-For the `sub` function write the following doctests:
+For the `sub` function, write the following doctests:

   1. assert that `9` subtracted by `2` equals `7`
   2. assert that `6` subtracted by `9` equals `-3`